olaffreund/k8s-local-clouds/README.md

       - `/gcp` - GCP resource definitions (Compute, CloudSQL, Storage)

 - `/tests` - Contains test scripts for all deployments
+  - `test-argocd-svc.sh` - Tests for the ArgoCD deployment
   - `test-demo-app-svc.sh` - Tests for the simple demo app
   - `test-nginx-web-svc.sh` - Tests for the Nginx web server
   - `test-postgres-svc.sh` - Tests for the PostgreSQL database